azizkhanp/interview-questions/README.md

 # interview-questions

+# vMware:
+what is vSAN
+vSAN types and version
+VRA,VROPS versions your using
+what you do in VRA
+what you do in VROPS
+have you created a dashboard in vROPS what are nodes in vROPS how you check performance metrics in vROPS what you do in login site if PSU's are down what will impact on vCenters what are services running on vCenter server how to restart services from vCenter cli how to patch vCenter appliance vCenter patch you faced how to upgrade vCenter 6.5 to 7.0 (pre-checks, process,post-checks) vCenter upgrade issues you faced how to upgrade UCSFI what types of service profiles you using (how many types do we have) what are H/W vendors using how to replace H/W on the server (pre-checks and post-checks) Esxi patch (pre-checks, process,post-checks)
+E patch you faced
+what are the remediation of Esxi(steps)
+Esxi went to a not-responding state (why?
+How did you resolve) how to create new Datastores
+DS filesystem upgrade vmfs5 to vmfs6
+how to add RDS disk to VM
+have you faced Datastores issue(VM's RO state,VM's disconnected) how to deploy OVA/OVF vms from vCenter vMotion (pre-checks, process, post-checks)
+FT how it works
+DRS how it works
+HA how it works (BG of HA),fdm agents Affinity,anti-affinity rules new Esxi installtion process how to create vmware case how to inform notifications to customers on P1/P2 issues recently faced P1/P2 issue in the last 6 months what you learned new things what is vmkernel adpters what is a standard, distributed switch in vmware what is VLAN, how it works have you deployed new vCenter/VRA what are the files of vm what are files of snapshot why I try to extend disk not-able Y? how to remove and add vm from inventory what type of authentication you using to log into vCenter what are vmtools, uses what is hostd,vpxa,vpxd service, how they work knowledge on windows OS
+OS patch of VM

 # linux:
 1. How to set a username and password to never expires  chage -M -1 username
 2. to list, all the files opened by a particular PID lsof -p PID